Tribalism: Criticism

 Various authors, such as Aidan Southall, have attacked the notion of tribe as a tool of colonial ideology, and identified modern tribalism as a product of colonial governance in Africa.
 The Africa Policy Information Center describes the term, and tribalism in particular as a byword for ethnic strife, as invoking negative stereotypes of Africa as a land of primitive and territorial peoples.

 An April, 2021 article published in the Journal of Hospital Medicine titled "Tribalism: The Good, The Bad, and The Future" by Zahir Kanjee and Leslie Bilello of Harvard Medical School was retracted due to protest from readers over the use of the terms tribe and tribalism.
 The article was then republished with the title "Leadership and Professional Development: Specialty Silos in Medicine" along with an apology from the editor-in-chief.
 The revised version of the article substituted the terms groups and medical specialties for tribes, and siloed and factional for tribalism.

+Literature has consistently cautioned against treating intra-African conflicts as expressions of timeless “tribal” hatred.
+For instance, the Hutu–Tutsi identity, central to scholarship on the Rwandan 1994 genocide and the Rwandan Civil War of 1990–94, but researchers also examine colonial administration, political power, land, economic inequalities, state institutions and the political mobilisation of ethnicity.
+Research on peace negotiations has argued that attempts to resolve Burundi's crisis through an exclusive focus on ethnic identities fail to address the conflict's broader political and social dimensions.The Biafran War or Nigerian Civil War of 1967–70 is another conflict involving strong ethnic dimensions, particularly involving Igbo identity.
+However, scholarship correctly places these alongside questions of state power, regionalism, political representation, colonial legacies and economic interests.
+As such, identifying with a specific tribe can satisfy cultural and linguistic needs without letting political manipulation turn one tribe against another, and Aidan Southall criticiques this political move to divide and conquer.

+Modern African fiction has shown that tribal identity can be understood as a matter of expression and philosophy rather than simply one of emotion.
+For instance, Ngũgĩ wa Thiong’o advocates for African novelists to write in their indigenous languages.
+He practises what he preaches by writing in Gĩkũyũ, while encouraging African writers more broadly to do the same in their own languages.
+In doing so, he presents language as an expression of cultural identity and as a means of challenging the hegemony of Western languages.